 From Dresden, you could even go ahead and travel to Prague (Czech Republic).
 Just saying… 🙂

 The cheapest and fastest option is taking a bus from Berlin.
 I found a website that will give you the best options.

 It will take between 2,5 and 3 hours to get to Dresden.
 A one-way ticket starts from 6 Euro/$7.
 That is not bad, I reckon.

-From stunt shows to relaxing at the ‘beach’, from taking a punt tour and eating pickled gherkins to go to tropical islands or visiting beautiful Museums.
+From stunt shows to relaxing at the ‘beach’, from taking a punt tour and eating pickled gherkins to go to a ‘tropical island’ or visiting beautiful museums.
 What would be your best pick to do with your family?